DipeshTest/createrdsinstance/README.md

 | createInstanceInputJson   | True     | Input json to create rds db instance, Please refer below json schema |

 Note -
-1. While creating the IAM user for AWS account, Please add the IAM user to the group which has privilige to create RDS DB instance
+1. While creating the IAM user for AWS account, Please add the IAM user to the group which has privilege to create RDS DB instance
 2. Please refer link : https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html for more input and output details

 ```json